Karthikkharvi05/Karthikkharvi05/README.md

-- 👋 Hi, I’m @Karthikkharvi05
+- 👋 Hi, I’m
-- 👀 I’m interested in software job
+- 👀 I’m interested in
-- 🌱 I’m currently learning bachelor's of computer application
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 - 😄 Pronouns: ...